 Membership (Join or Renew)

-For only $20 you can now join the PLPOA or renew your membership online.
+For only $20 you can join the PLPOA or renew your membership online.
 Click on the registration form button on the right to provide or update your contact information.
 Please consider making an additional contribution to the Invasive Species Maintenance Fund.
 Any amount you submit over $20 will be put directly into that fund.

 Then, use one of 4 ways to pay your annual dues and donate to the milfoil fund: